 - Civil Resistance Tactics in the 2ist Century, Michael Beer, 2021.
 An update of Dr Sharp’s work by documenting additional methods of nonviolent action and scholarship.
 Includes a webinar to watch.

-The Orange Revolution of 2014
+The Euromaidan Revolution of 2014

 - Ukraine: a nonviolent victory, Open Democracy, 2014.